 Masonry screws are designed for use with masonry materials, like brick, mortar joints, or concrete.
 They are commonly used outdoors to secure objects, like rain gutters, to the brick exterior or you can use masonry screws to attach wooden floor plates to the concrete foundation.

 These screws require a pilot hole to be drilled with a hammer drill and masonry bit before the screw can be inserted.
-They are best recognized by the two different threads patterns on one screw.
+They are best recognized by the two different thread patterns on one screw.
 The first is small and tight to the shaft, while the second is much larger, protruding from the shaft of the screw.
 Choose between a flat head to countersink the screw or a hex washer head that will sit on top of the material.

 02 of 13